Angelexaud22/Angelexaud22/README.md

 ###  About Me

 -  Currently studying **Data Science Engineering** at MUST, Mbeya
--  Learning and building projects in **Machine Learning & AI**
+-  Currently learning **Deep Learning & Data Visualization**
--  Interested in how data can solve real-world problems — in **tech and healthcare**
+-  Interested in how data solves real problems — in **tech and healthcare**
 -  Goal: Become a **Data Scientist** making impact in Africa
+-  Dreaming of using data to **transform healthcare in Tanzania**
 -  Open to **internship & field attachment** opportunities
+-  Fun fact: My diabetes app **DiaControl** was built before I fully understood the power of data — now I do!

 ---